About this unit

 GitHub Classroom

-We are going to use GitHub Classroom (etc5521 2024: Diving Deeper into Data Exploration) to distribute assignment templates and keep track of your assignment progress.
+We are going to use GitHub Classroom to distribute assignment templates and keep track of your assignment progress.

 1. Clone the first assignment by clicking on the link given in Moodle.